Find answers to common questions about voxel layers.

 Coordinate variables in a NetCDF file determine which variables represent the x,y,z information.
 The coordinate system of the data created from a NetCDF variable is determined by the units of the coordinate variables and whether the grid_mapping attribute exists.

 If the units of the coordinate variables specified as the x- and y-dimensions are the units of longitude and latitude, respectively, the data is in a geographic coordinate system (GCS) and is automatically set as WGS 1984.

 If the standard_name of the coordinate variables specified as the x- and y-dimensions are projection_x_coordinate and projection_y_coordinate, respectively, and the variable has a grid_mapping attribute, the data is in a projected coordinate system (PCS).
 The projection name, type, and other parameters are defined by a grid_mapping variable.

-Esri software that creates netCDF files from space-time cubes or geostatistical analysis layers write out a global attribute esri_pe_string .
-The voxel layer reads the well known text (WKT) from this global attribute to set the coordinate system.
+NetCDF files created from geoprocessing tools in ArcGIS Pro contain a global attribute esri_pe_string.
+The voxel layer reads the well-known text (WKT) from this global attribute to set the coordinate system.

 Both the horizontal and vertical coordinate systems of the voxel layer must match the scene's coordinate system.
 Open the scene properties to confirm both the horizontal and vertical coordinate systems are set properly.

 Yes.
 Ensure that the voxel layers do not overlap in the same area, as only one voxel layer displays at a time.
 Also ensure that your graphics card can handle displaying multiple voxel layers.
 It is recommended that you have at least 4 GB of dedicated graphics memory.
 See ArcGIS Pro system requirements for more information.